aidan-stritch/magical-deals/README.md

 ### Content
 - Font icons imported from FontAwesome.
 ### Media
-As there are many images for the procucts in this website, I have included the links to the images in a separate document.
+As there are many images for the products in this website, I have included the links to the images in a separate document.

 Please see the media_files.md file for the entire collection of links: https://github.com/aidan-stritch/magical-deals/blob/master/media_files.md